Masteroduo/Arch_dotfiles/README.md

   11. Discord - We all also know what this is..
   12. Flameshot - My preferred screenshot utility.
   13. neovim - My preferred text editor.
+  14. nitrogen - I use nitrogen to set wallpapers on my window managers

-Here is a one liner : `sudo pacman -S picom sxhkd polybar bspwm mpv kitty neofetch youtube-dl dunst rofi discord flameshot neovim`
+Here is a one liner : `sudo pacman -S picom sxhkd bspwm nitrogen mpv kitty neofetch youtube-dl dunst rofi discord flameshot neovim` & `yay -S polybar`

 ## Other Applications I use
 1. Spotify(AUR) - My preferred music streaming service